bwilcutt/Papers/README.md

 Included here are academic and musings I've written throughout the years.
 Some are still available (I post as I get them), some are not.
 I've included all the titles below.

-(Co-Authored)

 1993

+(Co-Authord)
 Hawaii Appellate Reports.
 Vols.
 1-10 (1980-1994) (publish only in Hawaii for law firms) (https://www.lawbookexchange.com/pages/books/64198/6551hawaii-intermediate-court-of-appeals/hawaii-appellate-reports-vols-1-10-1980-1994)

-(Available on www.github.com)

 2014

 clipObject.docx  A recursive Decomposition Algorith.
 Written originally in 1995.
 Updated.

 ipwap_paper.docx  Integrating IPv6 with WAP.
 Written originally in 2010, Updated.

 2020